 As humans, uppercase letters and lowercase letters aren’t that different, generally.
 They all still read the same anyway, but that’s not the case if we are talking about machines.

-The tools or bots or crawlers, as they are designed as machines, read an uppercase letter and lowercase letter as two different characters, not the same as we do.
+The tools, bots, or crawlers, designed as machines, read an uppercase letter and lowercase letter as two different characters, unlike how we do.

 That’s why, for some special servers, websites with the uppercase and the lowercase URL can be two completely different websites.

-Just a little heads-up, for us all.
-When we are naming a URL for a page, it’s best to use all lowercase letters as it’s easily readable and identified.
+Just a little heads-up for all of us: When naming a URL for a page, it’s best to use all lowercase letters as they are easily readable and identifiable.